The 12 Steps for Addiction: A Refresher Course

 Since Alcoholics Anonymous introduced them in the 1930s, “the 12 Steps” have become virtually inseparable from any discussion of addiction recovery.
-At least 200 organizations–an “Anonymous” for everything from crystal meth to hoarding to pornography, plus other-named groups such as Celebrate Recovery–and countless treatment centers employ 12-Step programs for the benefit of their members or patients.
+At least 200 organizations–an “Anonymous” for everything from narcotics to hoarding to pornography–and countless treatment centers employ 12-Step programs for the benefit of their members or patients.
 Still, many people would be at a loss if asked to name even one of the specific steps.
 If you are considering a program and want a solid idea of what would be expected of you, here are the 12 steps in order:

 The 12 Steps